 To prep for urban mayhem, be wise and practical.
 Don’t go for the latest popular gadgets.
 No need to show off when everyone is running for the hills.
 Consider lightweight tools with multiple functions.
 Also, you might have to travel, or be in public places a lot.
 Knives may get confiscated so it helps to have an alternative handy.

-- Mobile phone and its battery charger, is oxygen for the urban dwellers.
+- Mobile phone and its battery charger, is oxygen for the city dwellers.
 Even if not on this list, a mobile phone and its charger would be the first thing to put in your bag.
-In a state of emergency, telecommunication services are the foremost traitors.
+In an emergency, telecommunication services are the foremost traitors.
 Also, why not throw in a solar charger in your car’s trunk, as well as a car charger?
 When it comes to putting together survival kits, redundancy is your best friend.

 - Disposable lighter and matchsticks.
 Lighters such a Zippos and Bics are not just compact but also better than matches.
 Keep them both, just in case.
 In the end, both of them together won’t weigh more than 100 grams.

 - Tasers.
-In an urban emergency where you have to deal with a bunch of goons, or even animals for that matter, Tasers are lifesavers.
-They can cripple your enemy quickly.
+In an urban emergency where you have to deal with a bunch of goons, or even animals for that matter, tasers can cripple your enemy quickly.
 A high-capacity Taser can yield up to 53,000,000 watts of power, good enough to cause paralysis.

 - Flashlights.
 Small flashlights are great for their size.
 Whether to cross a dark alley, or decipher a map in the dark, they are a staple in any survival kit, and teh good news is, there are plenty of durable options out there.
-J5 Tactical Flashlights or Keychain LED flashlights are great options.
+J5 Tactical Flashlights and Keychain LED flashlights are great options.

 A few of the highly essential accessories could make good additions to your urban survival kit:

 - a whistle, which will help you raise an alarm and cry for help.